catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 mod:AddCallback(ModCallbacks.MC_FAMILIAR_UPDATE, mod.FamiliarUpdate, FAMILIAR_VARIANT)
 ```

-If instead using :modding-repentogon: REPENTOGON, there is a callback named [MC_POST_FAMILIAR_FIRE_PROJECTILE](https://repentogon.com/enums/ModCallbacks.html#mc_post_familiar_fire_projectile) that triggers when `EntityFamiliar:Shoot` is called and a tear is fired.
+If using :modding-repentogon: REPENTOGON, you can instead use a callback named [MC_POST_FAMILIAR_FIRE_PROJECTILE](https://repentogon.com/enums/ModCallbacks.html#mc_post_familiar_fire_projectile) that triggers when `EntityFamiliar:Shoot` is called and a tear is fired.
 You can adjust properties of the tear there yourself.

 ```Lua
 --Callback only passes the fired tear